scottdillon1/Virtual_SCP_Academy/EnterpriseMessaging&CPI/Part 1 - SCP Setup for Enterprise Messaging.md

 ![Queuecreate](Part1Images/queuecreate.png)

 Press the *Create* button and you should see the newly created Queue with your userid embedded in the name.
-Please take note of the name.
+Please take note of the name

 ![Queuecreate](Part1Images/queuecreated.png)